HSBC appoints new chairman in management overhaul

 HSBC thanked Flint for his “dedicated service” in Monday’s statement.

-“Douglas has skillfully led HSBC through the turbulent times of the financial crisis and its aftermath,” it said.
+“Douglas has skilfully led HSBC through the turbulent times of the financial crisis and its aftermath,” it said.